Skip to content

 • Meeting the hour requirements for on-site and academic experience:

-• HVAC/R Technician = 3,000 hours of on-site and academic training and has passed a technician exam
+• HVAC/R Technician: 18 months or 3,000 hours of on-site experience installing, maintaining, and repairing HVAC systems, and has passed a technician exam

-• HVAC/R Contractor = 4,000 hours of on-site and academic training and has passed both the contractor and NC business operator exams
+• HVAC/R Contractor: 2 years or 4,000 hours of on-site experience installing, maintaining, and repairing HVAC systems (up to 2,000 hours can be earned through academic training) and has passed both the contractor and NC business operator exams

 • Passing the exam for a particular HVAC or refrigeration specialty

-• Completing a background check and filling all necessary forms
+• Completing a background check and filling out all necessary forms, including license applications for HVAC contractors and HVAC technicians

 Alright, now let’s take a look at the specific steps of this process.